Recent Posts

 From the north of the ‘Majorero’ island let’s head south to Jandía Peninsula.
 Morro Jable lighthouse is very close to our Fuerteventura Princess and Club Jandía Princess hotels.
 To get to the 11-metre tower, you need to cross a wooden walkway over the largest salt flat in the Canary Islands.
 It’s easy to get to, whether on foot or by car, as it’s right in the heart of one of the island’s most touristy areas, between Morro Jable and Jandía beach.

-Categories: Canaries, Tips, Fuerteventura, Gran Canaria, Be inspired, La Palma, Tenerife
+Categories: Canaries, Travel Tips, Fuerteventura, Gran Canaria, La Palma, Lifestyle, Tenerife

 Leave a Comment